Ali Halet Bey: Early life

 Ali Halet was born in 1895 in Aleppo into a wealthy family.
 He studied at Galatasaray High School.
 At the age of 17, he joined the Balkan Wars in 1912, serving in the unit of his uncle, Mithat Bey.
 He became one of the last officers to withdraw with the retreating Ottoman army.
 Turkish author Falih Rıfkı Atay first saw Halet on horseback after the recapture of Edirne at the end of the Second Balkan War, and later met him again in a restaurant in Istanbul, where he learned that Halet had chosen a military career.

 After the Balkan Wars, he went to France for a period, completing the Cadre Noir equestrian school in Saumur.
 He improved his French and became acquainted with Western culture and art.

 Military career

-Officers of the Ottoman Camel Corps under the Fourth Army; Sinai Desert, 1916.
-Ali Halet Bey, second from right, seated.

 At the beginning of World War I, Halet served as an aide-de-camp on the Caucasus campaign.
 During this service he became noted for refusing to carry out an execution order that lacked a court-martial decision, an act which, according to General Ali Fuat Erden, risked his career but preserved his military honor.

 He later contracted typhus at the front, but after recovery was reassigned to the "Camel Corps" (Hecinsüvar Bölüğü) of the Fourth Army.
 There he personally selected his men, boosted morale by providing them new uniforms and grooming, and earned their devotion despite his different lifestyle.

 During his time in Damascus, Halet was known for hosting gatherings where he read French poetry, and for his intellectual character.
 His humane relations with European prisoners and contacts with the local population drew attention.